 - Half an onion, chopped finely

-- 2 sprigs fresh thyme (or 1 tsp dried thyme)
+- 2 sprigs fresh thyme (or 1 teaspoon dried thyme)

 - 1 clove garlic, crushed or chopped